levoxtrip/TKB/docs/topics/VCVRack/basics/Basics.md

 - phase modulation
 - ring modulation
 - pulse with modulation

+## Voltage span
+All Eurorack/VCVrack modules work with Voltage in a maximum value span of 10 Volt.
+- -5V to 5V
+- 0 to 10V
+- 0 to 1V

 ## Amplitude
 Level/strength of an audio or control voltage(CV) signal.